 Step 2 - Add your resource to the network

-Please have in mind this IP is the local IP for the computer / server running the IPFS node.
+Please have in mind this IP is the external IP for the computer / server running the IPFS node.
 Please change it accordingly.

 Finalizing the process